 - It should take into account the specific needs and knowledge of its users

 - SDS should comply with EU legislation and the legislation of the country in which the substance or formulation is placed on the market.
-The nomenclature used for hazards descriptions is strictly defined in each country.
+The nomenclature used for hazard descriptions is strictly defined in each country.
 A literal translation is no guarantee of compliance with legislation)

 - NAFTA countries (United States, Canada, and Mexico) have regulations similar to the SDS.
 According to the regulations, a business owner from the EU is obliged to deliver two safety data sheets together with the products when exporting substances to the NAFTA area.
 The first must comply with EU requirements.
 The second must be in accordance with ANSI Z.400.1-2004.